-What's the problem and what are our goals?
-To protect valued aspects of life, we need to prevent harm through building adaptive capacity: the ability or potential of a system to respond successfully to climate variability and change, which includes adjustments in both behaviour and in resources and technologies.
+To protect Australian communities in the face of climate change, we need to build adaptive capacity: the ability to respond successfully to climate variability and change, which includes adjustments in behaviour and in resources and technologies.

 Climate change poses an increasing threat that impacts the lives of all Australians.
 Current research emphasises that Australia is amongst the most exposed countries to climate change impacts, with a range of climate change changes already observed in the last 20 years.
-At present, these impacts disproportionately threaten the lives and livelihoods of our most vulnerable and disadvantaged communities.
+These impacts disproportionately threaten the lives and livelihoods of our most vulnerable and disadvantaged communities.
 If globally agreed emission reduction targets are not achieved, increasingly catastrophic and even existential threats can be expected, making adaptation increasingly difficult, or impossible.

-To protect valued aspects of life, we need to prevent harm through building adaptive capacity: "the ability or potential of a system to respond successfully to climate variability and change, which includes adjustments in both behaviour and in resources and technologies."
+Adaptive capacity is "the ability or potential of a system to respond successfully to climate variability and change, which includes adjustments in both behaviour and in resources and technologies"

 Climate adaptation ensures the flourishing of humanity despite climate change and variability through adjustments to systems of behaviours, resources, and technology.